Jasper County, Iowa

 Jasper County is a county in the U.S. state of Iowa.
 As of the 2020 census, the population was 37,813.
 The county seat is Newton.
 The county was organized in 1846 and is named after Sergeant William Jasper, a Revolutionary War hero.

-Jasper County is part of the Des Moines–West Des Moines, IA Metropolitan Statistical Area.
+Jasper County is part of the Des Moines metropolitan area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 733 sqmi, of which 730 sqmi is land and 2.5 sqmi (0.3%) is water.
 The North and South Skunk River flow through the county.
 Bodies of water include Lake Mariposa and Rock Creek.